wetoolaguer/portal-client/README.md

   });

   //this will issue a post request to http://www.site.com/admins
-  //with the form data name: Admin Name portalClient.admins.create({ name: "Admin Name" }, function (err, resp, body) {
+  //with the form data, name: Admin Name portalClient.admins.create({ name: "Admin Name" }, function (err, resp, body) {
       //do whatever you want with the response
   });